arm-developer-tools/windowsperf/INSTALL.md

 ## Prerequisites

-Native Windows On Arm hardware is required.
-Please note that virtual machines (VMs) will not work.
+Native Windows On Arm hardware is required for WindowsPerf to install and operate correctly.

+> :warning: Please note that WindowsPerf will not work correctly (or you may not be able to install the Kernel driver) on VMs (virtual machines).

 ## Steps